 - Arrive at the Fribourg canton immigration office on Route d’Englisberg 11 in Granges-Paccot.

-- Complete a single-page deregistration form in French asking for name, DOB, date of physical departure from Switzerland, and your address in the new country of residence.
+- Complete a single-page deregistration form in French asking for name, date of birth, date of physical departure from Switzerland, and your address in the new country of residence.

 - Pay 30 chf per person.